asterics/AsTeRICS-Grid/docs/documentation_user/07_dictionaries.md

 ### Example: import a big word list

-This example shows how to import a big list of words, for instance a list of the <a href="http://corpus.leeds.ac.uk/frqc/internet-en-forms.num" target="_blank">most frequent 25000 words</a> from from <a href="http://corpus.leeds.ac.uk/" target="_blank">Corpus leeds</a>.
+This example shows how to import a big list of words, for instance a list of the <a href="http://corpus.leeds.ac.uk/frqc/internet-en-forms.num" target="_blank">most frequent 25000 words</a> from <a href="http://corpus.leeds.ac.uk/" target="_blank">Corpus leeds</a>.

 The format of the list looks like this: